Parador de Monforte de Lemos

 was damaged by fire and then restored in the 18th century.

-The Parador restaurant is ultimate crowning feature and invites the visitor to take a tour of the fascinating cuisine of Galicia.
-The four highlights are medieval brochettes of sirloin steak, cod with braised onions, beef "O Caldeiro" from "A Limia" and roast suckling pig in the style of the Counts of Lemos.
+Some of the highlights of the local gastronomy include the medieval brochettes of sirloin steak, cod with braised onions, beef "O Caldeiro" from "A Limia" and roast suckling pig in the style of the Counts of Lemos.

 Hunting and fishing are two activities common to the region, and game is often on the menu.